palazzem/shoshin/README.md

   --help  Show this message and exit.

 Commands:
-  convert      Converts video files to audio transcribe   Transcribes audio files to text query        Create a question about indexed documents
+  convert            Converts video files to audio transcribe         Transcribes audio files to text embeddings-load    Compute embeddings for all documents in a folder and load them into Milvus query              Create a question about indexed documents
 ```

 #### Examples of usage: